badien217/IcreamManagerment/README.md

 Our project leverages industry-standard design patterns for reliability, maintainability, and scalability.
 Every feature has been crafted with care, following best practices in software engineering.

-## 🎉 Get Started

-Ready to dive in?
-Enjoy a seamless, feature-rich experience with **Ice Cream Web**.
-Whether you're a shopper or an admin, the platform is designed to make your experience delightful!